rkulla/imgv/README.markdown

 ABOUT
 =====
+(Note: this project has been abandoned.
+It had a good run from 2001-2006)

 Imgv is a image viewer with an opinionated interface - meaning that certain features were added or are missing intentionally.
 Its main opinion is that screen real-estate is most important and so the interface tries to stay out of your way.